godvmxi/godvmxi.github.io/_doc/resume/it.md

 * Networking Protocal Implement
 * Developing virtualization software client in thin client
 * Add misc device for thin client , such as printer , IR remote controler, touch screen, kinect and so on.
+* Add vehicle can bus device support for thin client.

 ## Education